MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Getting Information about Your RxInTeradata Compute Context

 You can retrieve basic information about your Teradata platform using the *rxGetNodeInfo* function.
 Your platform has at least one PE (Parsing Engine).
 When RevoScaleR analytics are submitted to the Teradata platform, it is the Parsing Engine that receives and distributes instructions.
 Each AMP(Access Module Processor) is connected to a disk, and has read/write access.
 When it receives an instruction from the PE, it retrieves its piece of the data.
 All of the AMPs work in parallel.
-The *rxGetNodeInfo* function will send a small task to each of the AMPS, and give a summary for each node.
+The *rxGetNodeInfo* function sends a small task to each of the AMPS, and give a summary for each node.
 If you have a large platform, this may take some time:

 	rxGetNodeInfo(tdCompute)